The Villages Health: $361 Million Medicare Liability Drives 363 Sale

 Industry Implications

 Medicare Advantage Billing Scrutiny.
-The TVH case emerged against a backdrop of heightened federal focus on Medicare Advantage billing accuracy.
-CMS has increasingly scrutinized retrospective chart reviews and other diagnosis optimization programs, viewing some practices as inflating risk adjustment payments without corresponding clinical justification.
-The TVH case—with its $350 million+ in alleged overcharges—represents an extreme outcome of practices that exist on a spectrum across the industry.
+The TVH case emerged against a backdrop of federal focus on Medicare Advantage billing accuracy.
+CMS has scrutinized retrospective chart reviews and other diagnosis optimization programs, and the TVH case included allegations of $350 million+ in overcharges.
+The investigation identified codes lacking clinical support and amendments made outside the 90-day window.

 Why did The Villages Health System file for bankruptcy?